3 - EMERGENCY PREPAREDNESS AND RESPONSE

 - Stay calm and do not panic.

-- Stay inside unless a fire alarm sounds or you have been instructed to leave by a CUA official.
+- Stay inside unless a fire alarm sounds or you have been instructed to leave by a University official.

-- For news bulletins, monitor this CUA Web page, e-mail and voice mail, and turn on the radio or TV.
+- For news bulletins, monitor the University website, e-mail and voice mail, and turn on the radio or TV.

 - If you are outside, seek shelter inside a building - do not remain outside.